orientechnologies/orientdb-docs/Console-Command-Config.md

 ## See also

-To change a configuration value use the [config set](Console-Command-Config-Set.md).
+To change a configuration value use the [CONFIG SET](Console-Command-Config-Set.md).

 This is a command of the Orient console.
 To know all the commands go to [Console-Commands](Console-Commands.md).